Talking therapies (including counselling, psychotherapy and CBT)

 How can talking therapies help carers?

-A former carer or care worker may feel lost or sad when the person they have cared for moves away or dies.
+Former carers or care workers may benefit from talking therapies as well.
+They may feel lost or sad when the person they have cared for moves away from them or dies.
 After the caring relationship ends, it may be difficult to move on, to recover from the loss and to accept a new and different role.
-This is a common reaction.
 Talking therapies may help a former carer to accept the past and look ahead to the future.
-Some talking therapies, such as bereavement counselling or bereavement CBT, are specifically aimed at helping people to cope with the loss of someone close to them.
+Some talking therapies, such as bereavement counselling or bereavement CBT, are specifically aimed at helping people come to terms with the loss of someone close to them.

 What should I look for in a therapist?